 Welcome to MEG

 MEG is a UK-based international collective and subject-specialist network.
-Our members include museum professionals, academics, researchers, students, artists, activists and enthusiasts who are interested in and care for global cultures collections.
+Our members include museum professionals, academics, researchers, students, artists, activists, and others who care for and engage with global cultural collections.

 Kaetaeta Watson demonstrating weaving techniques at a Kiribati workshop in Cambridge April 2017.
 Image courtesy of Josh Murfitt and the Museum of Archaeology and Anthropology, University of Cambridge.